-Day After Debt (UK) is a long-term collaborative art project by the artist Ahmet Öğüt, addressing the significance of student debt.
-For the British Art Show 8, artists Liam Gillick, Susan Hiller and Goshka Macuga have been invited by Öğüt to design sculptures that function as collection points for public contributions to a student loan debt relief campaign.
+Day After Debt (UK) was a long-term collaborative art project by the artist Ahmet Öğüt, addressing the significance of student debt.
+For the British Art Show 8, artists Liam Gillick, Susan Hiller and Goshka Macuga were invited by Öğüt to design sculptures that function as collection points for public contributions to a student loan debt relief campaign.

-The three bespoke money boxes will be installed in civic spaces around the four cities of British Art Show 8, generating income which will be redistributed through the Jubilee Debt Campaign.
+The three bespoke money boxes were installed in civic spaces around the four cities of British Art Show 8, generating income which will be redistributed through the Jubilee Debt Campaign.

 Jubilee Debt are a UK charity campaigning internationally to challenge debt and it’s damaging impact on communities.
-For Day After Debt they will use the funds raised to support a campaign against student debt in the UK.
+For Day After Debt they used the funds raised to support a campaign against student debt in the UK.

 As part of the project Öğüt worked with lawyer Daniel McClean to develop a ‘Letter of Agreement’ between the artists and potential future owners, so that all present and future proceeds collected by the sculptures will go to the Jubilee Debt campaign.

-The exhibition tour dates for British Art Show 8 are:
+The exhibition tour dates for British Art Show 8 were:

 Leeds Art Gallery